tralalax/YTB-playlist-downloader/README.md

 (if you specify anything other than `audio` or `video`, the `audio` type will be chosen by default)

 Make sure you insert the URL of the playlist and the download type between `"` and `"`.

+# Additional notes
+- if you ever need to clarify which videos have been downloaded or not, you can delete or edit the database in `database/playlist.db`
+- on Windows, logs are stored in a file named `output.log` ; on Linux, everything is printed to stdout